ceco51/money-generalized-reciprocity/R scripts - Reference scenario/README - MainManuscript.txt

 Money as a mechanism of generalized reciprocity: R scripts for the reference simulation with 500 agents in the main manuscript.

-The "money_analysis_main.R" script generates the Figures reported in the main manuscript (Figures 2, 3, 4 and 5).
+The "evolutionary_trajectory.R" script generates the figures illustrating the evolutionary trajectories of the population mix and overall cooperation rates, such as Figure 2 and Figure 5 in the main manuscript and Figure S3 in the SI.

+The provided example reproduces Figure 2 from the main manuscript.
+To generate other figures, simply adjust the path to the corresponding directory where you have the set of CSV files.
+The script is flexible and can be applied to any batch of simulations.

 This script works with CSV files produced either by the C++ implementation or by the NetLogo model.
 The only difference lies in how the data is read from the output directory.
 The C++ version produces one CSV file per parameter combination in a given